Here is a list of things to write about for your college application essay.

-However, when it comes to writing a college application essay the most important thing to remember – regardless of which writing topic you choose – is that the best essay is the one ONLY YOU could write.
+However, when it comes to writing a college application essay the most important thing to remember – regardless of which essay writing prompts you choose – is that the best essay is the one ONLY YOU could write.
 It must be unique in the way it transmits something unique about you.
 In other words, it should portray who you are and what you’re like.

 Imagine a college admissions officer sitting at her desk with three separate student applications (three separate photographs for our example).
 Unfortunately, there’s only room for one more student, so she has to select one among the three photographs of three different student applicants in front of her.